 Samples must be acid digested prior to analysis to remove any organic matrix, and ensure all analytes are in solution (section 10).
-If the instrument calibration is acceptable (section 11), continue the analysis sequence.
+If the instrument calibration is acceptable (section 11), continue to analysis.

-13.1 Transfer a minimum of 5 mL of each sample digest solution to a 15 mL centrifuge tube, and place it in the assigned position in the autosampler.

-The instrument software monitors IS response and QC sample performance.
-If any of these parameters fall outside of the acceptable range (section 12), follow the corrective actions described in the next section.

-- 13.2 When the analysis sequence is complete, rinse the system with a rinse acid for a minimum of 5 minutes, followed by reagent water for a minimum of 5 minutes. - 13.3 Place the system in standby mode.
+- 13.1 Transfer a minimum of 5 mL of each sample digest solution to a 15 mL centrifuge tube and place it in the assigned position in the autosampler. - The instrument software monitors IS response and QC sample performance.
+If any of these parameters fall outside of the acceptable range (section 12), follow the corrective actions described in the section 15. - When the analysis sequence is complete, rinse the system with a rinse acid (e.g. 2 % HNO3, 0.5 % HCl) for a minimum of 5 minutes, followed by reagent water for a minimum of 5 minutes. - 13.3 Place the system in standby mode.